supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Decoder.md

 # Decoder

 - The purpose of encoding is to decode.
-- The simple idea of decoder is that is activates the output.
+- The simple idea of a decoder is that it activates the output.
 - Any decoder has $n$ inputs and $2^n$ outputs.

 ## Types of Decoder